Up to 50% off sofas & mattresses — limited‑time deals.

 Cleaning 4.2 Fabric felt practical; low clearance reduced under-sofa access.

-Layout Practicality 4.6 Easy to fit into many living rooms; versatile sizing helps planning.
+Layout Practicality 4.6 Easy to fit into many rooms; versatile sizing helps planning.

 Ease of Movement / Repositioning 4.0 Deep plush feel made frequent posture changes slightly less effortless.